MRingive/thejourneyof/_posts/2022-02-08-financial-freedom-update-january-2022.markdown

 <!--more-->

 I spent one weekend backpacking, another one coding a new project.
 One weekend I was at a party with friends, another one I had friends over for dinner.
-I spent time with family and with myself in deep though.
+I spent time with family and with myself in deep thought.

 I even spent an entire week working from a beach house.
 Granted the weather was grey and stormy so not exactly a tropical vacation experience.
 Quite the opposite---a storm hit Denmark during the weekend I was at the house and more or less kept me inside for two days.